GIScience/gis-training-resource-center/content/Wiki/en_qgis_OpenStreetMap_wiki.md

 align: center
 name: en_overpass_turbo_data_wiki
 ---
-Screenshot of how to export data in overpassturbo
+Screenshot of how to export data in overpassturbo.
 :::

 ::::